tutoriel-pandul/bitcoin-educational-content/courses/eco201/en.md

   - Why have central bankers gone mad?
 ---

-# A journey into economics
+# A Journey into Economics

 Welcome to Théo Mogenet's course!
 Passionate about economics, history, literature, political science, and technology, he has decided to share his knowledge of Austrian economics with you.
 This branch, less known in economics, is based on human rationality and free actor behavior.
 Less intense in mathematics, it is a question of logic and social study above all.